 Geography and geology in Asia

 Due to the vast size of Asia the continent got it all; from deserts to the highest mountains on the planet to sunny beaches to ultramodern cities and raiforests.
 Geologically, Asia consists of ancient Precambrian landmasses; the Arabian and Indian peninsulas in the south and the central Siberian plateau in the north, enclosing a central zone of folded ridges.
 In accordance with this underlying structure, Asia falls into the following major physiographic structures: the northern lowlands covering West central Asia and most of Siberia; the vast central highland zone of high plateaus, rising to prox 4,600 meters in Tibet in China and enclosed by some of the world's greatest mountain ranges.
 The southern peninsular plateaus of India and Arabia, merging, respectively, into the Ganges and Tigris-Euphrates plains; and the lowlands of Eastern Asia, especially in China, which are separated by mountain spurs of the central highland zone.
 Mount Everest, in Nepal, is the world's highest peak; the Dead Sea is the world's lowest point.
 Great peninsulas extend out from the mainland, dividing the oceans into seas and bays, many of them protected by Asia's numerous offshore islands.
-Asia's rivers, among the longest in the world, generally rise in the high plateaus and break through the great chains toward the peripheral lowlands.
+Asia's rivers, among the longest in the world, generally rise in the high plateaus and break through the great chains towards the peripheral lowlands.
 The Aral Sea, Lake Baykal, and Lake Balkash are among the world's largest lakes.
 Climatically, the continent ranges through all extremes, from heat to arctic cold and from torrential rains to extreme aridity.
 Asia can be divided into six regions, each possessing distinctive physical, cultural, economic, and political characteristics.
-Southwest Asia (Iran; Turkey, in Asia Minor; and the nations of the Fertile Crescent and the Arabian peninsula or Arabia), is characterized by an arid climate and irrigated agriculture, great petroleum reserves, and the predominance of Islam.
+Southwest Asia (Iran; Turkey, in Asia Minor; and the nations of the Fertile Crescent and the Arabian peninsula or Arabia), is characterised by an arid climate and irrigated agriculture, great petroleum reserves, and the predominance of Islam.

 South Asia (Afghanistan and the nations of the Indian subcontinent) is isolated from the rest of Asia by great mountain barriers.
 Southeast Asia (the nations of the southeastern peninsula and the Malay Archipelago) is characterized by monsoon climate, maritime orientation, the fusion of Indian and Chinese cultures, and a great diversity of ethnic groups, languages, religions, and politics.
-East Asia (China, Mongolia, Korea, and the islands of Taiwan and Japan) is located in the mid-latitudes on the Pacific Ocean, and is characterized by cultures strongly influenced by civilizations of the Huang He and Chang (Yangtze) river systems.
-It forms the most industrialized region of Asia.
+East Asia (China, Mongolia, Korea, and the islands of Taiwan and Japan) is located in the mid-latitudes on the Pacific Ocean, and is characterised by cultures strongly influenced by civilizations of the Huang He and Chang (Yangtze) river systems.
+It forms the most industrialised region of Asia.
 Russian Asia (in the northern third of the continent) consists of the vast region of Siberia and the Russian Far East.
-In the center of the continent is Central Asia, formed of a set of independent former republics of the Soviet Union.
-This region is characterized by desert conditions and irrigated agriculture, with ancient traditions of nomadic herding.
+In the centre of the continent is Central Asia, formed of a set of independent former republics of the Soviet Union.
+This region is characterised by desert conditions and irrigated agriculture, with ancient traditions of nomadic herding.

 Language Due to the vast size of Asia there are lots of different languages spaning over a number of language families.
 While the local languages are always best, some languages can be useful in multiple countries.
 In the Middle East, Arabic is widely understood, while knowledge of Russian will help you in Central Asia and the Caucasus.
 Hindi and Urdu is useful in South Asia and Malay will help you in Southeast Asia.
 Indonesian is based upon Malay.
 Mandarin Chinese is spoken by most in China, and understood in Taiwan and Singapore.
 English is understood in the largest cities but don't rely on that the speak fluent English in rural areas.